4/ Le financement du projet

 “ The reality on the ground is that young people I meet are fascinated by easy money, have no points of references and lack opportunities to open to people outside of their social circles or to other environments.
 There is a real identity problem in France, these French kids live in a country where they can enjoy freedom, rights and where they can succeed, a country which we are proud of.
 Last year we went to Morocco with 30 youths from a project next to Paris, Sarcelles.
 They saw they working conditions, the commitment to success of young students and this inspired them to do the same.
 They met people and heard stories that gave them an example to follow.
 They returned with a new perspective and the motivation to reach new goals.”

-Kung Fu Cocorico is planning a trip with the Imad charity which will be tentatively organized between the 21st and 30th of October (10days/7nights, dates TBC).
+Kung Fu Cocorico is planning a trip with the Imad charity which will be tentatively organized during the month of April 2017 (10days/7nights, dates TBC).
 This trip has two main objectives: discovering Chinese culture and a professional world abroad.
 It will include:

 -Cultural activities: Chinese language, Calligraphy and Kung Fu lesson.